trallard/ReproduciblePython/README.md

 We will encourage discussions over the workshop, for this purpose we will be using an Etherpad.
 Click on the following link:  [https://public.etherpad-mozilla.org/p/ReproduciblePython](https://public.etherpad-mozilla.org/p/ReproduciblePython)

+## What do I need for this workshop?
+The installation instructions can be found at [http://bitsandchips.me/ReproduciblePython/Setup.html](http://bitsandchips.me/ReproduciblePython/Setup.html)

  ---